labinhood/serverless-aws-good-practices/README.md

 The **loggerDebugSampleRate** config property enables DEBUG logging level at random for the percentage of invocations it defines, so _some_ debug messages are captured in Production, providing a valuable sample of detailed data without the disadvantages that capturing everything would create.

 For this to work, you will need to use the complementary [Logger Instance](#logger-instance) and add calls to the "Log.debug()" function in key places of your application, providing as much information you might need to troubleshoot if something goes wrong.
-Do not worry much about the size of those messages, only the X percentage of invocations will actually execute those "Log.debug()" calls (0.01 or 1% by default).
+Do not worry much about the size of those messages, only the X percentage of invocations will actually execute those "Log.debug()" calls (0.01 or 1% by default, but you can define this).

 In key areas of your code, add lines like: